GabrielNobis/Thesis/README.md

 # A Deep Learning Approach to Optimal Investment With Transaction Costs

-In [code](./code) you find the PyTorch implementation of the numerical method proposed in my master's thesis to approximate the optimal trading strategy and the optimal risky fraction in a Black-Scholes model with transaction costs.
-In [thesis.pdf](./thesis.pdf) you find my master's thesis.
+In [code](./code) you find the PyTorch implementation of the numerical method proposed in my master's thesis [thesis.pdf](./thesis.pdf) to approximate the optimal trading strategy and the optimal risky fraction in a Black-Scholes model with transaction costs.

 The results along with the trained neural networks of the experiments of Chapter 4 are provided in [/code/results](./code/results).